N51N3/TinyZorin/README.md

 - Star & Share this repository

 ## Get Started
-Do the following on your computer;
+Do the following first on your computer;

 <details>
   <summary>Prerequisite</summary>